Grade 8 Drama Notes; Copy

 Exit signs and other emergency lighting must remain on at all times.

 1) Black clothing worn by stage management during productions.
+A

 BLOCKING